aquasecurity/starboard/README.md

 might be, they tend to sit alongside Kubernetes, with each new product requiring users to learn a separate set of commands and installation steps in order to operate them and find critical security information.

-Starboard attempts to integrate heterogeneous security tools by incorporating their outputs into Kubernetes CRDs (Custom Resource Definitions) and from there, making security reports accessible through the Kubernetes API.
+Trivy-Operator attempts to integrate heterogeneous security tools by incorporating their outputs into Kubernetes CRDs (Custom Resource Definitions) and from there, making security reports accessible through the Kubernetes API.
 This way users can find and view the risks that relate to different resources in what we call a Kubernetes-native way.

-Starboard provides:
+Trivy-Operator provides:

 - Automated vulnerability scanning for Kubernetes workloads.
 - Automated configuration audits for Kubernetes resources with predefined rules or custom Open Policy Agent (OPA) policies.